 - Teutons - Infantry: Complete infantry technology tree and Teutonic Knight, the most powerful infantry unit.

-- Persians - Cavalry: Full cavalry technology tree and powerful War Elephants.
+- Persians - Cavalry: Full cavalry technology tree with strong buildings.
+Unique unit War Elephants, which are cavalry tanks.

-- Turks - Ranged: Quickly created, powerful gunpowder units and the most powerful hand cannoneer, the Janissary.
+- Turks - Gunpowder: Free access to superior gunpowder units (in Imperial age) and access to the most powerful hand cannoneer, the Janissary.

 The music was composed by Stephen Rippy.
 It is in one large track on the game CD and each track is separated by brief silences.
 There is no publicly released soundtrack, but occasionally Ensemble Studios will give away audio CDs to competition winners.